ajinkya1702/GSOC-2022-Project-Report/README.md

 ### 1. Show number of hits in the parenthesis
   - *Final outcome:*\
-      Users will be able see number of hits in the parenthesis before applying a filter
+      Users will be able see number of hits in the parenthesis before applying a filter.
   - *Methodology:*
       * Used Elasticsearch buckets aggregations to count number of hits in every search.
 <center>